West Michigan Sports Commission

 - Interns – More than 75 interns have worked at the WMSC representing colleges and universities across the region and state, including Grand Valley State University, Aquinas College, Cornerstone University, Davenport University, Calvin College, Central Michigan University, University of Michigan and Northwood University.

-- Sports venues – Venues ranging from the 18,700 square-foot Van Andel Arena in downtown Grand Rapids, to state-of-the-art sports complexes at West Michigan colleges and universities like Aquinas College, Calvin College, Cornerstone University, Davenport University and Grand Valley State University.
-Most are venues for the annual Meijer State Games of Michigan and 2017 State Games of America.
+- Sports venues – More than 50 sports venues have hosted WMSC events, ranging from the Van Andel Arena, to state-of-the-art sports complexes at West Michigan colleges and universities like Aquinas, Calvin, Cornerstone, Davenport and GVSU.
+Most also are venues for the Meijer State Games of Michigan and 2017 State Games of America.

 - 2006 – Founded by a visionary group of business leaders led by Peter Secchia.